-Creates and initializes a CGPIOPin instance for GPIO pin number nPin, set pin mode Mode. pManager must be specified only, if this pin will trigger interrupts (IRQ). nPin can have a numeric value (0-53) or these special values:
+Creates and initializes a CGPIOPin instance for GPIO pin number nPin, set pin mode Mode. pManager must be specified only, if this pin will trigger interrupts (IRQ). nPin can have a numeric value (0-53) or these special values (not on Raspberry Pi 5):

-- GPIOPinAudioLeft (GPIO pin, which gates the left PWM audio channel) - GPIOPinAudioRight (GPIO pin, which gates the right PWM audio channel)
+• GPIOPinAudioLeft (GPIO pin, which gates the left PWM audio channel)

+• GPIOPinAudioRight (GPIO pin, which gates the right PWM audio channel)